• Long-Term Financing

 As a top-25 trading nation and a key part of the global supply chain, it is imperative that Malaysian companies continuously evaluate their supply chain solutions so that they are prepared for any adverse changes in global economic conditions.

-Jana Lim | Head of Global Trade and Receivables Finance, HSBC Malaysia.
+Jana Lim | Head of Global Trade Solutions, HSBC Malaysia.

 Within this article, we will explore supply chain finance and explain how it can benefit Malaysian companies.